vFar/VelcUnNomet/README.md

 Within Unity 3D engine - older and much outdated version is in use, which is available at [https://unity.com/download](https://unity.com/download).
 C# programming language is used to code videogame "Drag & Drop!" and code editor MonoDevelop was used.

+Documentation's of PPA and PPS is based on LVS 72:1996 and LVS 68:1996 standards.

 ![Game](https://i.imgur.com/3TctFgI.png)

 ### To - do list